nsidc/search-interface/DEVELOPMENT.md

 # Running on a VM

-TODO: /opt/nsidc_search is not being created/populated automatically during VM provisioning.
+TODO: `/opt/nsidc_search` is not being created/populated automatically during VM provisioning.
+Workaround after creating VM: ssh to it and create `/opt/nsidc_search`, ensuring it's writable by user/group `vagrant`.

 Rsync the artifacts in `dist` to `vagrant@your-vm-name:/opt/nsidc-search`.
 For example: